winnerolayemi/alx-low_level_programming/0x18-dynamic_libraries/README.md

-Creating and using dynamic libraries in the C language
+Creating and using dynamic libraries in C